Gear Guide Gear Talk Latest Trending

 What makes a used ski “broken”?

-A ski becomes “broken” if it features damage to the core from a heavy compression/impact/water damage or a broken/cracked edge.
+A ski becomes “broken” if it features damage to the core from heavy compression/impact/water damage or a broken/cracked edge.
 You’ll also want to watch out for separations.
-Either from the edge and the sidewall or from the top sheet and sidewall.
-Topsheet separations are not a big deal, and a ski tech can repair those with a quick epoxy.
-Most damage to the base can be repaired with ptex or isn’t too noticeable while you’re skiing.
-Here are some examples below taken from our Ski Maintenance 101 article.
+Either from the edge and the sidewall or from the top sheet and the sidewall.
+Topsheet separations are not a big deal and a ski tech can repair those with a quick epoxy.
+Most damage to the base can be repaired with ptex.
+Here are some examples taken from our Ski Maintenance 101 article.

-Sometimes, there’s damage that’s not really repairable but doesn’t deem the ski broken.
-This small edge compression doesn’t mean the ski is toast, and is something a lot of us here at the shop would feel comfortable riding, especially if carving isn’t a priority (where every millimeter of edge contact is critical).
+Sometimes, there can be irreparable damage, but it doesn’t mean the ski is broken.
+This small edge compression doesn’t mean the ski is toast, and is something a lot of us here at the shop would feel comfortable riding.
 An edge compression like this will not have affected the core.
-But, something larger, or a similar “dent” on the base may mean the core is compromised.
+But, something larger, or a similar “dent” on the base, may mean the core is compromised.

 Pro tip: When shopping for used skis with us, our skis are inspected by our ski experts before going up on the site.
 Nothing we sell you is fully out of commission.